Nevada County Fairgrounds

 · Your tickets

-· Valid Driver’s License for will-call and/or to drink alcohol
+· Valid 21+ ID such as State ID card, driver license or passport for will-call and/or to drink alcohol

 · Smiles and positive vibes

 LEAVE AT HOME

 · Weapons of any kind

 · Illegal substances

 · Alcohol (due to CA Dept of Alcoholic Beverage Control Regulations; alcohol will be sold at the festival from 11AM to 11PM)

 · Glass containers of ANY kind

 · Bicycles allowed in campground only